fadhlaouir/create-express-node-starter/lib/project-files/user-crud-authentification/README.md

 - JWT Tokens, make requests with a token after login with `Authorization` header with value `Bearer yourToken` where `yourToken` will be returned in the Login response.
 - Role Manage
 - Update Profile/Password User Account
-- Reset Password Mail using `nodemailer`
 - Pre-defined response structures with proper status codes.
 - Included CORS.
-- System notification with Firebase
-- Email Template and settings
 - Validations added.
-- Included API collection for Postman.
 - Light-weight project.
 - Linting with [Eslint](https://eslint.org/).
 (Airbnb style)
 - Included CLI for generating CRUD operations.